arslanmusaddiq/1DT308-Introductory-Project/study_guide_1DT308.md

 ## Planning

-The course is ten weeks long, of which the first four weeks contain more basic lectures and labs to get started with hardware.a.
+The course is ten weeks long, of which the first four weeks contain more basic lectures and labs to get started with hardware.

 ### Open videos: